 - In a separate bowl, combine your flour and salt – stir to combine.

 - Attach the paddle to your mixer and add the rest of the water and 2 cups of flour, using low speed to combine.
+The dough will be sticky, resist the temptation to add more flour!

 - Add the remaining flour and beat on medium high for 5-7 minutes.
 The dough may travel up the hook, or cause the machine to shake – so keep your eye on the mixer during this time.